Project info

 Experienced Discomfort

-Degree of direct discomfort that will be measured with three items on a 5-point Likert scale
+The degree of experienced discomfort that was measured with three items on a 5-point Likert scale such as "To what extent did you worry about what others could think of you?".

 Control variable